SAP-docs/btp-cloud-logging/docs/ingest-from-cloud-foundry-runtime-f5a7c99.md

 # Ingest from Cloud Foundry Runtime

-Shipping logs and resource usage metrics from applications deployed on SAP BTP Cloud Foundry can be configured in different ways.
-Even without any specific application logs, you can analyze your applications based on the automatically issued request logs from the Cloud Foundry router.
-Further, you can benefit from default contents, such as dashboards, index patterns, and retention settings.
+You can configure shipping logs and resource usage metrics from applications deployed on SAP BTP Cloud Foundry in various ways.
+Even if you don't have specific application logs, you can analyze your applications using the automatically generated request logs from the Cloud Foundry router.
+Additionally, you benefit from default contents: dashboards, index patterns, and retention settings.

 > ### Note:
 > You can also [Ingest via OpenTelemetry API Endpoint](ingest-via-opentelemetry-api-endpoint-fdc78af.md).